robertappears/hailo-apps-infra/hailo_apps/python/pipeline_apps/face_recognition/README.md

 git clone https://github.com/hailo-ai/hailo-apps.git
 # cd to the directory
 ./install.sh --all  # install all
-source setup_env.sh  # activate python virtual enviornment export DISPLAY=:0  # required only if working on remote Pi with external display
+source setup_env.sh  # activate python virtual environment export DISPLAY=:0  # required only if working on remote Pi with external display
 # cd to app directory
 python face_recognition.py --mode train  # first populate the DB from existing images